-“Improving the awareness, knowledge and skills of the local farmers on horticulture, aquaculture and business issues in relation to the productive use of SMARTechs”
+“Improving the awareness, knowledge and skills of the local farmers on organic horticulture, aquaculture and business issues in relation to the productive use of SMARTechs”

 Small scale demo plot